 The communicative method of language acquisition emphasizes the use of the target language in authentic contexts.
 The approach commonly features interactive group work, games, authentic texts, and opportunities to learn about the cultural background of the language.
 Drills and quizzes may still be used, but less frequently than with the audio-lingual method.

 What CGS says: French is taught with a 'living language' approach.
 Oral facility is encouraged through storytelling, singing, games and relevant vocabulary.
-Written work comes later in Grade 2 and 3.
-100% Immersion Extended French is offered once a week after school for students JK-Grade 3.
+Written work comes later in Grade 2 and beyond.
+100% Immersion Extended French is offered once a week after school for students JK-Grade 4 when COVID-19 protocols allow.

 Creative arts programs are studio-driven.
 While historical works and movements may still be taught to add context to the program, students mainly engage in making art (visual, musical, theatrical, etc).
 The goal is use the actual practice of art to help educate students’ emotions, cognition, and ethos.